Rapha149/ArmorStandEditor/README.md

 - Receive the armor stand as an item - equipment, settings is saved!
 - Copy the armor stand's settings by combining the item with another armor stand in the crafting table
 - Rename the armor stand (color codes and hex codes supported!)
+- Use the armor stand as a passenger/vehicle
 - You can deactivate or set permissions for any feature!
 - All messages are customizable!